Loading...

 Here are their strategies for answering this question.

-So with Aisha and Lucas has shown us their strategies.
+So Aisha and Lucas are showing us their strategies.

 What is the same and what is different about these strategies?
-Some examples both divide by 5, both multiply by 3, both get the same answer of 12, the second one has fewer steps.
+Some examples, both divide by five, both multiply by three, both get the same answer of 12, the second one has fewer steps.

 Aisha is now saying, "Does this mean that multiply and of are the same thing?"
-And Lucas says, "Because we are using the same numerator, the same denominators, the same amount and only multiplication in division, they are equivalent."
-Aisha says, "Yes, a multiplication and division have equal priority."
+And Lucas says, "Because we are using the same numerators, the same denominators, the same amount, and only multiplication and division, they are equivalent."
+Aisha says, "Yes, and multiplication and division have equal priority."
 And you should remember that when we looked at priority of operations.

 We can see here actually they're the same thing.

-But both multiplying by 3, both of them are di divided by 5.
+But both multiplying by three, both of them are dividing by five.

 Remember, a fraction is just an alternative way of showing a division.